#1 Humanity is thoroughly fucked

 First impressions of Arpeggio could not have been lower.
 The CGI imagery and horrible-looking background characters had me concerned that I was setting myself up for another Kotobuki.
 Fortunately, the CGI began to rapidly improve as the show carried on, and I ended up being glad that I had decided to stick around.

-Yes, shots with extras in it or just crowds of people are going to look mediocre, but the anime doesn’t do those often.
+Yes, shots with extras in them or just crowds in general are going to look mediocre, but Arpeggio doesn’t do those often.
 It prefers to focus on the recurring cast and big battles, during which the CGI is pretty good to downright impressive.
 The ships especially are cool to see in action.
-Regular battleships that fire rockets and torpedoes are already plenty cool, but the Fog ships with their strange lights and absurd technologies are a delight to see in action.
+Regular battleships that fire rockets and torpedoes are already rad, but the Fog ships with their strange lights and absurd technologies are a delight to see in action.
 Battles between them and the I-401 are always amazing, relying on a mixture of brilliant tactics and overwhelming force.
 Laser beams, magical shields, enormous rockets, it’s got it all.

 Even later episodes that have the characters on land and feature some ground battles end up looking much better than the first 2 episodes implied.
 Arpeggio is no Land of the Lustrous, but it’s certainly closer to that anime than it is to Berserk.

 Iona is not the only one of her kind.
 Several of the Fog ships have developed similar personas, all of which are colorful villains who have nothing but contempt for humanity.
-Their designs and personalities are really cool, and I enjoy how they all have interesting friendships & rivalries among each other, even though they are senselessly cruel towards Humans.
+Their designs and personalities are really nice.
+I also enjoy how they all have interesting friendships & rivalries among each other, even though they are senselessly cruel towards Humans.

-The battleship persona Haruna was especially entertaining and a good example of a character who had enough room to develop and a personality that was entertaining enough to warrant her promotion to permanent cast member.
+The battleship persona Haruna was especially entertaining.
+A good example of a character who had enough room to develop and a personality that was entertaining enough to warrant her promotion to permanent cast member.
 Season 1’s villainess Kongou is another great example, and the tie-in movie introduces a whole new cast of Fog ships of its own.